ripanmukherjee/Robotic-Greeter/Development/Face_Recognition_Code/README.rst

 Instruction Documents - README :
 **********************************

-Database Code :
+Face Recognition Code :
 -----------------------------------

-This folder contains all the database related code written in Python as follow:
+This folder contains all the Face Recognition related code written in Python as follow:

 1. Capture_Picture_Main.py_: